What is cancer?

 While this virus can spread between cats, it cannot be passed on from a cat to a dog or to a human.

-Can cancer be treated in pets?
+Can cancer be treated in cats and dogs?

 Similarly to humans, cancer is the leading cause of death among older cats and dogs, and accounts for approximately